reddy-hari/dsa-practice/interview-questions/spring-boot.md

-# Top 25 Spring Boot Interview Questions and Answers
+# Spring Boot Interview Questions and Answers

 ## Table of Contents

 1. [What is Spring Boot?](#what-is-spring-boot)
 2. [What are the key features of Spring Boot?](#key-features)
 3. [Explain the Spring Boot Starter concept.](#spring-boot-starter)